Education

 OET Test Complete Guide 2026: Format, Fees, Scoring, Preparation & FAQs

-OET Test – Complete Guide for Healthcare Professionals
+OET Test - Full Guide for Healthcare Professionals (2026)

 What Is the OET Test?

-The OET test is an English language proficiency exam designed specifically for healthcare professionals.
-It assesses how effectively you can communicate in English in real workplace situations, such as speaking with patients, writing referral letters, and understanding clinical discussions.
-The test reflects authentic healthcare communication rather than academic English.
+The OET test is an English language proficiency exam specifically designed for healthcare professionals.
+It evaluates how effectively you can communicate in English within real workplace environments.

 • Migration to English-speaking countries